Security-Onion-Solutions/securityonion-docs/best-practices.rst

 Stay Up To Date
 ---------------

-- join our discussion forum at https://securityonion.net/discuss or subscribe to one or more of our social media channels to be notified of Security Onion updates
+- join our discussion forum at https://securityonion.net/discuss or subscribe to one of our social media channels to be notified of Security Onion updates

-- keep up with Security Onion updates as we frequently fix bugs and add new features
+- keep your deployment updated as we frequently fix bugs and add new features

 - if possible, test updates on a test deployment before deploying to production